Equine-assisted therapy improves balance, coordination, and cognitive abilities

-Equestrian therapy uses horseback riding as a method of treatment in an individual's inpatient or outpatient rehabilitative care.
-This modality is one of Bryn Mawr Rehab Hospital's physical and occupational therapy services and is usually prescribed to complement a person’s treatment program.
+Equestrian therapy or equine-assisted therapy uses horseback riding as a method of treatment for inpatient or outpatient rehabilitative care.
+This modality is one of Bryn Mawr Rehab’s physical and occupational therapy services and is usually prescribed to complement a person’s treatment program.
 Equestrian therapy sessions are conducted by a licensed physical therapist or occupational therapist with competency training in equestrian therapy and a therapeutic riding instructor.
 The sessions are held weekly at Thorncroft Equestrian Center, located one mile from Bryn Mawr Rehab Hospital.

-Therapeutic riding programs are planned according to each individual’s needs and abilities.
+Equine-assisted therapy is designed according to each individual’s needs and abilities.
 The equestrian therapist conducts sessions by walking on the ground at the side of the horse and rider.
-Individuals, who require an emphasis on balance, core stability, motor planning and coordination, begin with the therapist and a riding instructor walking on either side, stabilizing the patient, and as they progress in their recovery, they can move on to more advanced sessions.
+For those requiring an emphasis on balance, core stability, motor planning and coordination, the therapist as well as a riding instructor will walk on either side, stabilizing the patient.
+As they progress in their recovery, they can move on to more advanced sessions.

-Patients with physical and/or cognitive impairments are the best candidates for equestrian therapy.
-Often, individuals are referred for this therapy when they are recovering from a brain injury, a stroke, a spinal cord injury, an amputation or patients who have multiple sclerosis.
-The use of this therapeutic modality is not limited to individuals with these conditions.
+Patients with physical and/or cognitive impairments are the best candidates for equine-assisted therapy.
+Those referred for this therapy are often recovering from a brain injury, stroke, spinal cord injury, amputation, or have a disorder such as multiple sclerosis, although therapeutic riding is not limited to people with these conditions.

-Equestrian therapy can improve an individual's self-esteem and encourage his or her involvement in a social activity.
-Individuals experience a sense of independence and gain confidence from participating in this therapy.
+Equestrian therapy has been shown to improve self-esteem and encourage involvement in social activity.
+Participants often experience a sense of independence and gain confidence from participating in this therapy.
 After discharge from Bryn Mawr Rehab, patients may choose to continue with instruction and participate in horse shows and other competitions for people with physical and cognitive impairments.

-Referrals for equestrian therapy are made by physicians for inpatient or outpatient care or may be recommended by a therapist currently treating patients at Bryn Mawr Rehab.
+Referrals for equine-assisted therapy are made by physicians for inpatient or outpatient care or may be recommended by a therapist currently treating patients at Bryn Mawr Rehab.